gmetsanurk/payapp/README.md

 # PayApp

-**PayApp** is a Swift 6 mobile application for monetized user interactions and purchases.
+**PayApp** is a mobile application for monetized user interactions and purchases.

 ## Features